Herzberg Motivation Theory

 Based on the Herzberg Motivation Theory in Analyzing the interview

 In analyzing these interviews, he found that the characteristics of work that are related to what an individual does, that is, the type of work that one does, apparently can meet needs such as success, competition, status, personal value, and self-esteem.
 Performance that makes him happy and satisfied.
 However, the lack of such rewarding work characteristics does not appear to lead to dissatisfaction and dissatisfaction.
-Instead, dissatisfaction results from unfavourable assessments of job-related factors such as company guidelines, supervision, technical problems, wages, interpersonal relationships at work, and working conditions.
-If management wants to increase job satisfaction, it has to deal with the type of job itself: the opportunities it offers to achieve status, take responsibility, and fulfil yourself.
+Instead, dissatisfaction results from unfavorable assessments of job-related factors such as company guidelines, supervision, technical problems, wages, interpersonal relationships at work, and working conditions.
+If management wants to increase job satisfaction, it has to deal with the type of job itself: the opportunities it offers to achieve status, take responsibility, and fulfill yourself.
 On the other hand, if management wants to reduce dissatisfaction, it needs to focus on the work environment: policies, procedures, monitoring, and working conditions.
 If management is equally interested in both, managers should consider the two employment factors.

 Herzberg Two-factor Theory Examples